Ajoy-1704001/OOD-Principles/design_pattern.md

 ## Factory Pattern
 - It encapsulates object creation logic.
 - Defines an interface for creating an object, but let subclass decide which class to instantiate.
 - Factory method depends on inheritance.
+[How?](Why-factory-method-relies-on-inheritance?)
 - All factory patterns promote loose coupling.
+[How?](How-factory-pattern-promotes-loose-coupling?)
 - The Factory Pattern helps us to align with the Dependency Inversion principle.
   ### Main Components